 1. Balance- 10 Min

-Now take the board to the concrete or hard surface.
+Now take the board to the concrete or something simliar.
 Do the same thing.
 The difference here is that the board will want to roll forward or backward.
 Gently shift your weight from one side to the other and get used to feeling the board move forward and backward.
 It won’t move very far if you shift your weight slowly and carefully.

 You should now be able to stand on the skateboard, without it slipping out one way or the other.